IraqOfficial Name: Republic of Iraq

 Safety and Security

 Violence and threats against U.S. citizens persist.
 U.S. citizens in Iraq remain at risk for kidnapping.
 Methods of attack in the past have included roadside improvised explosive devices (IEDs), including Explosively Formed Penetrators (EFPs); magnetic IEDs placed on vehicles; human and vehicle-borne IEDs, mines placed on or concealed near roads; mortars and rockets, and shootings using various direct fire weapons.
 Baghdad International Airport has been struck by mortar rounds and rocket attacks.
-Numerous terrorist groups, including Al Qaida in Iraq and its offshoot, Islamic State in Iraq and the Levant (ISIL), are increasingly active throughout Iraq.
-Although Iraqi Security Forces (ISF) operations against these groups continue, terrorist activity persists in many areas of the country.
-Sectarian and terrorist violence has increased since the beginning of 2013 in Iraq, most notably in the provinces of Anbar, Baghdad, Ninewa, Salah ad Din, and Diyala.
+ISIL is conducting a widespread, active insurgency in many parts of Iraq.
+The terrorist group, which operates in Iraq and Syria, commits violent atrocities and has targeted U.S. citizens.
+In addition to ISIL, criminal gangs and local militias have taken advantage of Iraq’s ongoing security challenges and pose a potential threat to U.S. citizens.
+The U.S. Embassy warns U.S. citizens to avoid all but essential travel to Iraq and advises citizens to read the State Department’s Travel Warning for Iraq.
+Sectarian and terrorist violence has increased since the beginning of 2013 in Iraq, most notably in the provinces of Anbar, Babil, Baghdad, Kirkuk, Ninewa, Salah ad Din, and Diyala.

 U.S. citizens should avoid areas near the Syrian, Turkish and Iranian borders in northern Iraq, which are especially dangerous and not always clearly defined.
 The Governments of Turkey and Iran continue to carry out military operations against insurgent groups in the mountain regions bordering Iraq.
 These operations have included troop movements and both aerial and artillery bombardments.
 Extensive unmarked minefields also remain along these borders.
 Border skirmishes with smugglers have become commonplace.
 The unrest in Syria has resulted in large numbers of people seeking refuge in the area.
 In 2009, three U.S. citizens were detained by Iranian authorities while hiking in the vicinity of the Iranian border in the IKR.
 Two of the hikers were held for more than two years and the third for more than one year.
 The resources available to the U.S. Embassy to assist U.S. citizens who venture close to or cross the border with Iran are extremely limited.
 The Department of State discourages travel in close proximity to the Iranian border.